GitHub Logo HIP-540: Change Or Remove Existing Keys From A Token

 Abstract

-All entities across Hedera have opt-in administrative keys.
-Currently, the Consensus Service and File service allow these keys to be removed (making the entities immutable).
+All entities across Hedera have opt-in administrative keys (or simply admin keys).
+Currently, the Consensus Service and File service allow these keys to be removed by an update that sets them to an empty KeyList, which is a sentinel value for immutability.
 However the Hedera Token Service does not provide such a feature consistently.
-We should enable existing administrative keys for tokens created with the Hedera Token Service to be able to sign an update transaction that changes or permanently removes any privileged key (Admin, Wipe, KYC, Freeze, Pause, Supply, Fee Schedule, Metadata) from the entity.
+We should enable existing admin keys for tokens created with the Hedera Token Service to be able to sign an update transaction that changes or permanently removes any key (Admin, Wipe, KYC, Freeze, Pause, Supply, Fee Schedule, Metadata) from the token.

 Motivation